 In view of this failure to put naloxone on the formal agenda, it was somewhat incongruous see the Director of the NZ Drug Foundation on International Overdose Day showcase a persuasively well-argued newspaper article (with no sense of irony or doublespeak), asserting that New Zealand must do more to tackle overdose and distribute naloxone.
 If the New Zealand Drug Foundation had proactively promoted the need for naloxone, it could have been quite different.
 It’s New Zealand Drug Foundation in its pivotal drug policy advisory role, that needs to do more to tackle overdose and distribute naloxone.

 It is hard to understand given the insights clearly displayed in their newspaper piece on International Overdose Day why the New Zealand Drug Foundation have omitted naloxone from important documents (the Wellington Declaration & the Harm Reduction Briefing to Parliament) and why they haven’t campaigned when and where it matters, for naloxone take-home from the outset.
-They did however, as promoted and prioritised in the harm reduction Briefing to Parliament, go to Vienna and New York and engage in the inertia of the UN drug control system that is committed to a ‘drug’ free world.
+Staff from the NZ Drug Foundation did however, as promoted and prioritised in the harm reduction Briefing to Parliament, go to Vienna and New York (see here) and engage in the inertia of the UN drug control system that is committed to a ‘drug’ free world.

 The 2016 and 2017 CND and UNGASS meetings predictably delivered no tangible positive outcomes or progress.
-It’s now May 2017 and New Zealand users, families and friends are still unable to gain access to naloxone.
+It’s now International Overdose Awareness Day 2017 and New Zealand users, families and friends are still struggling to gain access to naloxone.
 Distribution has been agreed in principle, but debates surrounding the cost and production of additional health education material to accompany the naloxone have delayed distribution.
 Talks continue with no deadlines announced for completion.